Charges Brought Against LA County After Ban Implemented

 The goal of the suit was to get the ban overruled and get both plastic and paper bags back into consumers’ hands.
-It is understandable that plastic bag manufacturers would take issue with such a ban since it threatens their livelihood.
+Understandably, plastic bag manufacturers would take issue with such a ban since it threatens their livelihood.
 Unfortunately, the group that brought the suit would try to tear the ban apart based on a misinterpretation of the law.
 It is also unfortunate that the County had to put its lawyers and officials on this issue and valuable court time was spent looking over the fine print of the ban when the judicial system could have been working on other, more pressing issues.
 Hilex-Poly and the other groups that brought the suit should possibly consider using their time and money researching how to create an eco-friendly solution instead of trying to derail progress.

 Ruling Upholds Plastic Bag Ban